LoqmanSamani/mysql/README.md

 ---

-#### Note: Some projects are currently in progress, and updates will be added accordingly.
-Feel free to explore, contribute, and enhance your SQL skills!
+#### Feel free to explore, contribute, and enhance your SQL skills!